 Wondering where to eat oysters in Paris?
 Some of the world’s best oysters can be found along the stunning coasts of Brittany and Normandy in France.
 Fine de Claire, Spéciale de Claire, Belon, Gillardeau…you name it!
 French definitely have a deep affection for the oysters, they even celebrate Christmas with this delicious seafood!
 As the oyster season is in progress (you can get excellent oysters in Paris starting from April to October, when they are the fattest and at their best), let’s see where you should get a good dozen of oysters in our oysters Paris guide!
-Looking for more restaurants in Paris?
-Check out our 2019 INSIDR Paris Night Guide where we’ve included list of the best restaurants and bars in the city!

 Where to eat oysters in Paris